Residency Routes

 Naturalization:

-The required residency period can be shortened for applicants who are the spouse of a Cypriot citizen (three years) or those deemed highly skilled professionals (five years) needed in the local market.
+Note: The residency period can be shortened if you are the spouse of a Cypriot citizen (three years) or a highly skilled professional in a field needed by the country (five years).

 Useful Links: